 Finding the best sealant for wood burning is important.
 It will protect and give longevity to your artwork.

-We have put together a list of the different sealants available and how you can apply them correctly.
+We have put together a list of the different wood sealants available and how you can apply them correctly.

 The Right Way To Burn Into Wood

-Using wood as your medium requires that one treat the wood before and after the process of burning the wood.
+Using wood as your medium requires that one treat the wood before and after the burning process.

-Before burning the wood, the wood is prepped to ensure the good condition of wood for the tool to burn into.
-This ensures the tips can glide easily over the wood guaranteeing a smoother expression of the art onto the wood.
+Before burning the wood, the wood is prepped to ensure it is in good condition for the tool to burn into.
+This ensures the tips can glide easily over the wood, guaranteeing a smoother expression of the art on the wood.

-After burning your project one needs to seal the wood to preserve the wood.
+After burning your project one needs to use a good wood burning sealer to seal and preserve the wood.
 This creates a barrier to keep the moisture levels the same and to protect your art.

 There is no one best sealer for wood burning.
-Choose the one that suits the object you have burnt into best and will protect what it is going to be used for most efficiently.
+You should, however, choose the best finish for wood burning that suits the object you have burnt into best.

 There are a multitude of methods and sealants that can be used, all with very specific outcomes and methods to apply them.
 They have distinct properties that make them appropriate for their use. i.e. ornamental, practical, interior, or exterior use.